TerryEbdon/Trk21/README.md

 # Trk21

-A Groovy version of the 1973 BASIC-PLUS program TREK.BAS, originally written on a PDP-11 running RSTS/E, with user innteraction via a Teletype.
+A Groovy version of the 1973 BASIC-PLUS program TREK.BAS, originally written on a PDP-11 running RSTS/E, with user interaction via a Teletype.
 ```
 Command: C
   Course (1-8.99999): 1